-I am a psychotherapist in private practice with 20+ years working experience in the field of mental health and have been in private practice for eight years.
+I am a psychotherapist in private practice with 20+ years working experience in the field of mental health and have been in private practice for nine years.
 I work with individuals (adults & adolescents), couples, and group.
 My credentials include a B.A. in Psychology and a Master of Science from Johns Hopkins University graduating with Honors, and I am a member of Northern Virginia Licensed Professional Counselor Association.
 In addition, I have over two years experience in facilitating court-ordered groups for domestic violence, anger management, and substance abuse and am certified in The Stage Page: An effective tool to help individuals create healthy relationships.

 I take a holistic view of my clients by considering the “whole person” including mental, emotional, spiritual, physical, social, and environmental factors which often have their root stemming from early family dynamics.
 I believe strongly in the mind/body/spirit connection and an interactive principle, assessing that many psychological problems have an over-arching umbrella of existential issues such as mortality; finding meaning & purpose in one’s life; dealing with isolation & loneliness; and finding general life satisfaction & direction.
 In addition, I believe one’s self-worth or lack thereof plays a major role in a contributing to or taking away from one’s life satisfaction.
 Having high self-worth gives one the courage to face life’s challenges and problem, no matter what one may be facing.